-The individual's file and submitted material will be reviewed by the ACL and three DACL's according to the then current training, skills and experience list.
+The individual's Task Book and submitted material will be reviewed by the ACL and three Management Team members according to the then current training, skills and experience list.
 If three of the four reviewers agree, the appointment is approved.

-APPLICATION FOR "AUXCOMM THSP" with EOC ID (non-access)
+APPLICATION FOR AUXCOMM AUXILIARY COMMUNICATOR (AUXC) (with non-access EOC ID)

 Registration form is used as the Application Form.
-The ACL and at least three DACL's review and rate the applicant using the following criteria:
+The ACL and at least three Management Team members review and rate the applicant using the following criteria: